Chris-Sahyouni/Cortex/Extension/README.md

 ### 1.0.2

 - Now has a dedicated output channel
-- Supports new optimized and debug functions
+- Supports new optimize and debug functions
 - No longer uses keyboard shortcuts, instead works through the context menu